Regulatory Compliance for Electronic Communications

 Securities and Exchange Commission

-Sanctions levied from the Securities and Exchanges Commission are typically found in conjunction with those imposed through FINRA, and primarily impact broker dealers.
-They range from significant fines, to prison sentences of up to 20 years.
+Sanctions levied by the Securities and Exchange Commission are typically found in conjunction with those imposed through FINRA, and primarily impact broker-dealers.
+They range from significant fines to prison sentences of up to 20 years.

 Health Information Portability and Accountability Act

-The Health Information Portability and Accountability Act (HIPAA) is an important piece of legislation that addresses the issue of safe-guarding data/security with regards to someone’s private medical information.
+The Health Information Portability and Accountability Act (HIPAA) is an important piece of legislation that addresses the issue of safeguarding data/security regarding someone’s private medical information.
 The implementation of HIPAA has had a significant impact on how companies, regardless of industry, do business.
-New rules and standards for privacy over a person’s health information apply to insurance companies, employers, pharmacies, doctor’s offices and hospitals, to name a few.
+New rules and standards for privacy over a person’s health information apply to insurance companies, employers, pharmacies, doctors’ offices, and hospitals, to name a few.
 HIPAA protects all individually identified health information (e.g., it has associated information such as a name or address that might allow someone to identify the individual whose health information is being discussed), in any media (paper, electronic, oral).
 This information is referred to as “personal health information”, or PHI.

 There are several examples of significant penalties being handed out for HIPAA violations.